The 'Sky' Series

 Reviewed by Galen Strickland

-I expected there to be a science fiction or horror element to this novel, but was surprised it was more mystical/supernatural.
+As far as I know, neither the author or publisher have given this duology a collective title, and the only place I've seen that has is fantasticfiction.com, which calls it simply the 'Sky' series.
+I expected Burning Sky to have a science fiction or horror element, but was surprised it was more mystical/supernatural.
 However, verification of that element didn't appear until approximately halfway through the book.
 Until then, there were a few puzzling clues that indicated something strange was going on, but I suspected it would be more like lost memory, possibly hypnotic control.
 It was actually both, but not in the way I was thinking.

 Flash forward to Starling back in the States.
 He wakes on the floor, in a pool of his own vomit, surrounded by empty pizza boxes, beer and liquor bottles, with a cockroach chewing on his eyelashes.
 He has gained a lot of weight, and has apparently been on a long alcohol/drug binge.
 His stupor is interrupted by a phone call, and after a curt exchange he realizes the caller is Larrson, who has another assignment for him.
 Who is Larrson?
 Is he a former comrade-in-arms?
 All of the other TST members had been identifed by name and call sign, although the general was only referred to as Alpha.
 Why does Larrson want Starling to go to an address in Koreatown, and why does he assume Starling will know what to do when he gets there?
 Why does the woman at that address, Joon Park, say Starling has been there before, multiple times, when Starling has no memory of it?
 He asks what has happened those other times.
 She says sometimes he has beaten her, sometimes kicked her when she was on the floor, and at least once she thinks he killed her. ?!?